fctr-id/okta-ai-agent/README.md

 #### Access the Web Interface
 - 🌐 Open your browser and go to: https://localhost:8001 🌐
+- 📋 To view logs in real-time, run: `docker compose logs -f`

 ## 🆕 What's New in v0.2.0